rubigdata-dockerhub/hadoop-dockerfile/BUILD.md

     docker build -t "test" --format docker --no-cache -f df-shell .

+Metadata about the image:

+    docker inspect test | jq ".[0].Config.Labels"

-You can take this for a test-drive using `docker run --rm -it test`.
+You can take a test-drive using `docker run --rm -it test`.

 ### Hadoop